 Q -Can a Foreigner actually own property in the Bay Islands?

-A- Yes any foreigner has been able to own property in Honduras since 1991.
+A- Yes foreigners have been able to own property in Honduras since 1991.

 Q- Are there limitations of how much property I can buy?

-A – A non Honduran citizen can purchase as an individual 3000 square meters (.74 acres), or less for residential use.
-That said a Honduran Corporation can easily be set up with the foreigner as the ‘Administrator’ in which the Corporation can own virtually any sized property to develop or for residential use.
+A – A non Honduran citizen can purchase, as an individual, 3000 square meters (.74 acres), or less for residential use.
+That being said, a Honduran Corporation can easily be set up with foreigner ownership as the ‘Administrator’ in which the Corporation can own as an asset of the corporation, virtually any sized property to develop or for residential use.

 Q- How do you form a Honduran Corporation?

-A-Honduran Government is very stable and the second oldest Democracy in Central or South America and also one of the strongest.
+A-Honduran Government historically been stable and the second oldest Democracy in Central or South America.
 Based on a three Branches, modeled after the United States system, the Constitution here was written in the late ‘70s with the help of the Carter Administration in the U.S. It went into effect under Pres.
-Ronald Regan.
+Ronald Reagan.

 Q- Is it Safe to live there?

 A-Like almost every country there are areas that have higher crime rates than others.
-Overall the islands are normally very safe.
-Again like everywhere, bad things can happen to good people and sometimes small countries are painted with a large brush.
+The Bay Islands are normally very safe.
+Bad things can happen to good people anywhere.
+Sometimes small countries are painted with a large brush, highlighting only the negative.

-Roatan-Buyers should know that Islanders are normally peaceful and very friendly.
-It is a poor country and petty theft can certainly happen especially if common sense is not used, though that is the case almost everywhere.
+Roatan Buyers should know that Islanders are normally peaceful and very friendly.
+It is a poor country and petty theft can certainly happen, especially if common sense is not used.

-Roatan-Buyers sleep a little sounder each night knowing that the U.S maintains the largest U.S. Military Base in Central America and South America on the mainland of Honduras.
+Roatan Buyers sleep a little sounder each night knowing that the U.S maintains the largest U.S. Military Base in Central America and South America on the mainland of Honduras.
 The mainland of Honduras has it’s share of crime in the cities no doubt, as does Chicago and many U.S. locations.
 That said the Bay Islands traditionally has been very safe and has a murder rate lower than many other tropical locations.
-Read this-https://www.roatan-realestate.com/roatan-remax-newsletter-securitysafetycrime/
+Security, Safety and Crime

 Q- What is the ‘cost of living’ in the Bay Islands?

 RECO (Roatan Electric Company) has proved to be one of the top companies in this country, embarking on what has turned out to be the largest project investment in this country in 2016.
-This project includes new natural gas generation along with windmill generation to modernize the power generation on Roatan, making it more efficient and environmentally friendly.
+This project includes new natural gas generation along with windmill generation to modernize the power generation on Roatan.
+2020 will also see RECO build out large capacity solar output.

-That said, there is no bill for ‘heating’ and some of the year a/c may not be needed.
-The south side of the island or hilltops are normally much cooler due to prevailing SE breezes than the North side or West sides of the island.
-With water temperatures from 75º to 85º most of the year and the island only a couple miles wide, cooling breezes have a great impact on the lack of utilities much of the year.
+That said, there is no bill for ‘heating’, therefore no billing to you.
+The south side of the island or hilltops are normally much cooler due to prevailing SE breezes.
+With water temperatures from 75º to 85º most of the year and the island only a couple miles wide, cooling breezes may have considerable impact on your power needs.